This article will discuss the different types of beetles in Delaware.

 The next on this list of the various types of beetles in Delaware is the green June beetle, also known as the June beetle or the Cotinus nitida.

-This is a rather large brownish-green beetle that can reach up to two inches in length.
+This is a rather large brownish-green beetle that can reach up to two inches long.
 They are most commonly seen in late spring and early summer.

 In addition, they live for about one year and are typically found on vegetation such as flowers, leaves, and twigs.